Key takeaways

 2. A mapped journey that shows the truth, not the ideal

 You can’t improve what you can’t see.
-Customer journey mapping gives you a clear picture of every touchpoint — the good moments, the friction points, and the gaps between what you intend and what customers encounter.
+Customer journey mapping gives you a clear picture of every touchpoint: the good moments, the friction points, and the gaps between what you intend and what customers encounter.
+For Founders it requires some digging deep into your true beliefs and values as well.
 Most businesses are genuinely surprised by what they find.
 Not because the problems are hidden, but because nobody stopped long enough to look properly.

 3. An employee experience that supports the customer experience